zoeyyes/LSTM-Tutorial/README.md

 after CNN & before SVM

 * What could serve as a hook to capture the reader's interest?
-A metaphor that descibes the mechanism using how human brain works
+1.a metaphor that descibes the mechanism using how human brain works
+2.comparision between RNN and LSTM
+3.various applications of the powerful technique

 * What skill(s) will you teach ("How to...")?
 1.how to